ruby/www.ruby-lang.org/en/documentation/faq/3/index.md

 ~~~

 You may need superuser privileges to install Ruby if you don't override the
-default installation location (/usr/local).
+default installation location (`/usr/local`).
 You can get a full list of
-configure options using:
+`configure` options using:

 ~~~
 % ./configure --help
 ~~~

-If you are working from the CVS archive, you may need to run autoconf before
+If you are working from the CVS archive, you may need to run `autoconf`
-running configure.
+before running `configure`.

 ### How do I tell Ruby where my libraries are?

 On some systems, the build process may fail to find libraries used by
-extension modules (for example the dbm libraries).
+extension modules (for example the `dbm` libraries).

-You can tell Ruby where to find libraries using options to configure.
+You can tell Ruby where to find libraries using options to `configure`.
 From [ruby-talk:5041]:

 ~~~